Decorah, Decorah North

-Northern Cardinals are permanent Decorah residents.
+Northern Cardinals are ground foragers.
 They eat primarily seeds and fruit, including dogwood, wild grape, buckwheat, grasses, sedges, mulberries, hackberries, blackberries, sumac, tulip-tree, corn, and many kinds of birdseed.
 They supplement their diet with insects during the summer and feed insects to nestlings.

+Northern Cardinals breed from mid-April through mid-August.
 Females build cup-shaped nests by constructing a framework of coarse twigs and lining it with a carpet of leaves, an outer lining of pliable bark, and an inner lining of grass, stems, rootlets, and pine needles.
-Cardinals lay two to five eggs per clutch and may produce up to two broods per year.
+Cardinals lay two to five tan eggs speckled with brown per clutch and may produce up to two broods per year.
 Females and males incubate eggs for 11-13 days and young stay in the nest for 7-13 days before fledging.
 If the female decides to build a second nest, the male will feed the young from the first nest by himself.
 To learn more, visit Cornell’s website.

 In the mid-19th century, a cardinal would have been a remarkable sighting in the northern United States.
 Cardinalis cardinalis was considered a Southern species.
 Their spread has been well-documented thanks to Project FeederWatch, a citizen science program of the Cornell Lab of Ornithology.
 You can learn more about it here: https://blog.nature.org/science/2018/03/20/bird-feeders-help-cardinals-expand-range/.

 Ridgely, R.S., T.F.
 Allnutt, T. Brooks, D.K.
 McNicol, D.W.
 Mehlman, B.E.
 Young, and J.R.
 Zook.
 2003.